KevinKra/My_notes/AWS/AWS_Developer_cert.md

 1. CodeCommit, CodeBuild., ElasticBeanstalk, CloudFormation, Lambda, Elastic Container Service, as well as third-party services like Github and Jenkins.

 1. `CodePipeline` workflow is defined, new code appears in your repo, `CodeBuild` builds and tests the code, `CodeDeploy` deploys the application in staging or production.

+1. First, CloudFormation requires it's templates to exist as a file within S3, this file is referenced in the script entered in the AWS CLI.
+Run the script in the CLI.
+Once the stack is created, we want to log into the instance and verify that our CodeDeploy agent was installed correctly.
+To do that, we ssh into our new EC2 instance via its public IPv4 address: `ssh -i my_private_key.pem ec2-user@34.238.240.42` **(Note: the pem-key you provided in the CloudFormation script template is the same one you use in the previous CLI ssh command).** We check our CodeDeploy status with: `sudo service codedeploy-agent status`.
+We then create a new bucket in S3 and upload the v1 `mywebapp.zip` file to the bucket.
+Then we go onto to `CodeDeploy` and "create application", then "create deployment group" (note: we may need to create a service role for the deployment group which allows CodeDeploy to call AWS services such as Auto Scaling on your behalf.)
+Among other steps, you'll need to target the _tagged_ EC2 instance we made with CloudFormation in the `Environment Configuration` panel.
+Add the s3 revision location. **If successful, test the EC2 address.** Now, go onto `CodePipline` can build a pipeline, if your s3 bucket is set to detect updates, your revisions will trigger a `CloudWatchEvent` which will rerun the pipeline.

 ---